Alleged Brickdam fire suspect remanded to prison - Guyana Chronicle

 Jeffords told the court that her client is innocent and was threatened by the police to do a video interview to “confess.”

-The Chief Magistrate opted to remand Greene to prison on the grounds of the seriousness of the offense.
+The Chief Magistrate opted to remand Greene to prison on the grounds of the seriousness of the offence.

 During the midday hours of Saturday, the fire ripped through the Brickdam station.